bonitasoft/actions/packages/pr-files-checker/README.md

 So when changing the JS code or when updating the production dependencies (that are bundled in the final distribution), please regenerate the content of the `dist` folder.
-* Run `npm ci && npm run package`
+* Run `npm ci && npm run package:all`
 * Commit the dist folder

 ## License

-This is a modification and inspiration from [JJ/github-pr-contains-action](https://github.com/JJ/github-pr-contains-action/) and is released under the MIT license.
+This is released under the MIT license.